sarvaji18rolex/Decentralized-Marketplace-System-with-AI-Fraud-Detection-and-Geo-Tracking/README.md

-# 🛍️ Bazaar — Full-Stack OLX Clone
+# 🛍️ Bazaar — Decentralized Marketplace System with AI Fraud Detection and Geo-Tracking

 A feature-rich marketplace app built with Python Flask, SQLite, Leaflet maps, and real-time chat.